lyh6560new/lyh6560new/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently a CS PhD student @NYU Courant, advised by Prof.Eunsol Choi :wink:.
+- 👨🏽‍💻  I’m currently a CS PhD student @NYU Courant :wink:.
 - 🌱  I’m mostly interested in natural language processing.
 - 💬  Come and chat with me if you are interested in collaboration.
 - 📫  How to reach me: yl13579@nyu.edu.